apache/doris/docs/en/internal/grouping_sets_design.md

 ### 3.1 Overall Design Approaches

 For `GROUPING SET`  is equivalent to the `UNION` of  `GROUP BY` .
-So we can expand input rows, and run an  GROUP BY on these rows。
+So we can expand input rows, and run an GROUP BY on these rows.

 For example：